 Keep ME Warm provides emergency heating assistance through the United Ways and Community Action Agencies throughout Maine.
 That aims to bridge the gap for families who no longer qualify for federal funds.
 United Ways disperses the money collected through Project Heat to Mainers all over the state.
 Some of the money raised will also go to towns and churches that have their own heating assistance programs.

 The team at NEWS CENTER will be answering your calls and taking your donations.
+The phone number for viewers of WCSH 6 in southern Maine is 855-875-4328.
+And viewers of WLBZ 2 in eastern and northern Maine can donate by calling 855-874-9529.

 You can also donate online or send a check to: